Thaibaogoanh/database/README.md

 Once the application is running, you can access it by opening your web browser and navigating to `http://localhost:<your-local-port>`.

+## API Swagger

+You can access the API Swagger documentation by navigating to [http://localhost:<your-local-port>/api/v1/employees/api-docs].

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions, please feel free to open an issue or submit a pull request.